 Templars chasing the Holy Grail, a clash between France's king and the pope, and a steamy affair between the queen of France and a Templar.
 While all three make up major plot points on the History show Knightfall, only one event really occurred.
 What's fact and what's fiction when it comes to Knightfall and the Knights Templar?
 Like any historical drama, Knightfall history isn't the same as real history.
 In reality, the Templars spent more time amassing wealth than looking for Jesus's mythical cup.
 And while an affair helps explain King Philip's obsession with the Templars, the reality had more to do with money than infidelity.

-Knightfall uses history as the starting point for its drama.
+Knightfall uses history as the starting point for its drama - as do many other shows like Knightfall.
 The grizzled veteran played by Mark Hamill in Knightfall is a fictional character based on historical accounts.
 Similarly, the fictional affair lines up with medieval Europe's rules about sex - though sleeping with your best friend's spouse is pretty bad in any period.
 There are numerous other places where Knightfall deviates from history, including the gruesome end to the Templars.

 Knightfall's Templars spend most of their time searching for the Holy Grail.
 The relic, thought to be the cup Jesus used at the Last Supper, appears in many medieval legends.
 It's often linked with the Templars, whom many believe protected the grail.